BozhidarMindov/BozhidarMindov/README.md

 # 💫 About Me:
 I am a Computer Science and Information Systems student at AUBG.
 I am currently working as a Software Developer at VERO Digital Solutions, primarily using Python and FastAPI to develop robust and scalable applications.
-I am passionate about full-stack web development, as well as AI and machine learning.
+I am passionate about full-stack web development, as well as AI, machine learning, and data science.

 ## 🌐 Socials: